Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 • Emergency savings needs

-It’s important to prioritize paying yourself first, as many try to budget with the reverse in mind, only setting aside what’s left over at the end of the month.
-This approach can lead to falling short on savings goals.
+Many budgeters pay themselves last — only setting aside what’s left over at the end of the month.
+However, this approach can lead to falling short on savings goals.

 After setting aside money for savings, it’s time to break down the remaining income into monthly expenses.
 This includes necessities like rent or mortgage payments and wants like dining out or entertainment.

-Figuring this out before you swipe can help you to avoid overspending on credit cards.
+Figuring this out before you swipe can help you to avoid carrying a balance on your credit cards.

 The difference between credit card budgeting and traditional budgeting comes when the credit card bill is due.
-If someone has been primarily spending on a credit card, it’s unlikely they’ll see their bank account change most of the month.
+If you have been primarily spending on a credit card, it’s unlikely you’ll see your bank account change most of the month.
 However, that changes when the bill comes due.

-With each transaction on the card, the budgeter should have enough money in their check or savings to cover the cost.
+With each transaction on the card, you’ll want to make sure you have enough money in your checking or savings to cover the cost.
 Planning for this debt means avoiding the scramble that sometimes comes with a credit card due date.

 The benefit of budgeting with a credit card comes from the various credit card rewards you can earn.
 Remember to cash in on cash back perks every few months for a discounted bill or redeem the travel miles you’ve earned for an upcoming trip.